JetBrains Plugin for LeetCode

 js-template

-Step 2: Configure Settings for Different Languages
+Step 2: Set Up for Different Languages

 CodeType

-: The programming language you are using.FilePath
+: The programming language you use.FilePath

-Below, I will explain the configurations for each language. /<your>/<path>/<to>/lc-plugin-template/
+Below, I explain the setup for each language. /<your>/<path>/<to>/lc-plugin-template/

-refers to the path where you cloned the lc-plugin-template
+means the path where you cloned the lc-plugin-template

 Note